top of page

 The verb 'swindle' has its origins in the early 18th century and can be traced back to the English slang word 'swindler,' which in turn is believed to have derived from the German word 'schwindeln,' meaning 'to be dizzy' or 'to deceive.'
 The root of 'schwindeln' is 'schwind,' signifying a sense of dizziness or disorientation.
 As 'swindle' evolved in English, it came to signify the act of deceitfully obtaining money, property, or other valuable items from someone through fraudulent means or dishonest practices, capturing the essence of trickery and deception associated with the term.

-Quiz: Find the meaning of the verb swindle:
+Find the correct meaning of the verb swindle:

 Try Again!